Main Day 2 - Thursday 22nd January

 9:00 am - 9:30 am Opening Presentation – Engineering for the Future: Accelerating Value Through Strategic Data Product Design and Gen AI Implementation

-Adrian Pinder - Head - Digital and Data, DS Smith
+Adrian Pinder - Co-Founder and former Head of Digital and Data, Former DS Smith PLC

 By structuring a strategy into foundational, consolidated, and finished layers, businesses can unlock data product capabilities the organisation has never had before, quickly, and compliantly.
 This use-case based presentation by Adrian Pinder, Head of Digital and Data at DS Smith, will outline his team’s thought process when integrating Gen AI into their internal procurement data product.
 Their implementation strategy relied on: